ewilliams0305/WebLogger/README.md

 ### WebLogger.csproj

 This is lowest level library including all WebLogger types and logic.
-This library has one dependancy on WebSocketSharp
+This library has one dependency on WebSocketSharp

 [WebSocketSharp](https://github.com/PingmanTools/websocket-sharp/)